-Singapore came top for raising children thanks to its impressive education and childcare system, and gained second place for economics.
+Singapore came top for raising children thanks to its impressive education and childcare system and gained second place for economics.

-However you need to be career-driven to succeed in Singapore, with the country ranking low for work-life balance and with almost half of expats stating that work stress is relatively higher than at home.
+However, you need to be career-driven to succeed in Singapore, with the country ranking low for work-life balance and with almost half of expats stating that work stress is relatively higher than at home.

 If you're the kind of expat that desires to be integrated into a new culture, then Canada could be a great destination for you.

-Canada has an ambition to attract one million expats to live and work in the country by 2020 and has a very welcoming spirit, with 70% of expats stating that it’s easy to integrate into the local community.
+Canada has the ambition to attract one million expats to live and work in the country by 2020 and has a very welcoming spirit, with 70% of expats stating that it's easy to integrate into the local community.

-However it can take longer to get settled in than other expat destinations.
+However, it can take longer to get settled in than other expat destinations.
 56% of expats felt at home in less than a year, slightly lower than the global figure of 62%.
 More than half (55%) also said that getting used to the harsh weather is a big part of feeling at home in Canada, compared with only 43% of expats living elsewhere.

 Spain has spent most of the past decade struggling with the financial crisis, so it's unsurprising that it ranks poorly in the Expat Explorer Survey for economics.
-However if creating a fortune is not your primary goal, Spain can be a fantastic place to live as an expat.
+However, if creating a fortune is not your primary goal, Spain can be a fantastic place to live as an expat.

-The country ranked first in the world for quality of life, second for raising children and third for work life balance.
+The country ranked first in the world for quality of life, second for raising children and third for work-life balance.
 Excellent tapas and weather clearly come with their benefits!

 Interestingly about 75% of expats in Spain have stayed in the country for at least five years, and the majority of them confirm that they stay because of the quality of life.